eskatos/playqi/README.md

 ### Qi4j Controllers

-Play 2.1 will bring the possibility to use non-static Java controllers.
+Play 2.1 bring the possibility to use non-static Java controllers.
 This plugin allow you to manage your controllers inside your Qi4j application.

 This is available using ````PlayQiSingle```` and ````PlayQi````, see above.